AndyDune/StringReplace/README.md

 ### showIfOtherValueNotEmpty

-It shows string a value behind the current placeholder if another is not empty.
+It shows string value behind the current placeholder if another is not empty.

 ```php
 $string = 'Variants #type[name]:showIfOtherNotEmpty(type[value])##type[value]:prefix(": ")#';